louvrecly/charity-finder/README.md

 # Charity Finder

 This website allows users to search for the non-profit organizations based on causes.
 It has a simplistic UI with the basic search features.
 It is built with React, TypeScript, and Vite.
+A live demo can be previewed [here](https://charity-finder-louvrecly.vercel.app/).

 ## Features